 Woodland Park Rose Garden, 750 N. 50th Street, Seattle, WA 98103.
 Flower lovers can enjoy 2.5 acres of formal landscape and nearly 3000 roses representing over 200 different varieties.
 The large variety of roses blend elegantly with the garden’s formal architectural design to create a memorable showcase landscape.
 Since 2006 the Rose Garden has been pesticide-free; therefore, spent flowers are fed to animals in the zoo, most notably the gorillas, which have become quite fond of them.
 Open from 7:30 a.m. until dusk every day.
 Free admission.

-The Center for Urban Horticulture (CUH), 3501 NE 41st St, Seattle WA 98105.
-Part of UW Botanic Gardens encompasses two sites: Washington Park Arboretum and the Center for Urban Horticulture.
-CUH includes two site on the north side of Union Bay: a 16-acre landscaped site with gardens and buildings (Elisabeth C. Miller horticultural lending library and the Hyde Herbarium) and the 74-acre Union Bay Natural Area.
-The buildings are open business hours Monday-Saturday.
-The gardens are open daily from dawn to dusk.
-Free admission.
-The Union Bay Natural Area is a premier birdwatching site in the City of Seattle.
+The Center for Urban Horticulture, 3501 NE 41st St, Seattle WA 98105.
+UW Botanic Gardens encompasses Washington Park Arboretum and The Center for Urban Horticulture (CUH).
+More information about Washington Park Arboretum is found below.
+CUH is located on the north side of Union Bay behind the UW intramural sports fields.
+CUH includes several buildings and gardens, including the Elisabeth C. Miller horticultural lending library, the Hyde Herbarium (open business hours Monday-Saturday), several landscaped gardens, a research farm, and the 74-acre Union Bay Natural Area.
+The natural area is a premier birdwatching site in the City of Seattle.
 More than 200 bird species have been sighted there.
 It is also an outdoor research laboratory for the UW School of Environmental & Forest Sciences.
-The area is open daily from dawn to dusk.
+The CUH garden and Union Bay Natural Area are open daily from dawn to dusk.
 Free admission.

 Seattle Chinese Garden, 5640 16th Ave.
 SW, Seattle WA 98106.
 The Seattle Chinese Garden borders the South Seattle College Arboretum.
 Located in West Seattle on the northern edge of the South Seattle Community College campus with commanding views of downtown Seattle, Elliott Bay and the Cascade Mountains.
 Development of the 4.6-acre Seattle Chinese Garden is ongoing, but will be one of the largest Chinese gardens outside of China, showcasing not only plants, but also stone, architecture and water elements that are customary to Chinese gardens.
 Dense and complex, it will change dramatically with each season.
 The Chinese Garden inspires global understanding by immersing visitors in the richness and beauty of Chinese culture.
 The beautiful “coming together space” is a Sichuan style that celebrates Seattle’s rich Chinese heritage and supports Seattle’s business and cultural relationship with China.
 Download guides on their website for free self-guided walking tours.
 The garden is open Tuesday to Sunday.
 Free admission, donations are gratefully accepted.